 - examples or a pattern of more favorable treatment of similarly situated employees not in the terminated employee’s protected group;

 - the retention of less-qualified employees who are not in the terminated employee’s protected group; or

 - replacing the terminated employee with an employee not in the terminated employee’s protected group.

 Were you Recently Terminated as Part of a Reduction in Force?
 Speak to an Employment Lawyer as Soon as Possible

 The employment laws are designed to protect individuals who have been terminated for discriminatory reasons.
-If you were recently terminated as part of a RIF and believe that your employer’s decision was discriminatory, it is very important that you speak with an employment attorney who can help you navigate these areas of law and decide the best course of action.
+If you were recently terminated as part of a RIF or mass layoff and believe that your employer’s decision was discriminatory, it is very important that you speak with an employment attorney who can help you navigate these areas of law and decide the best course of action.